 Identifying the requirement

-Any recruitment process starts with identifying the requirements and understanding the role from the hiring manager.
+Any recruitment process starts with identifying the requirements and understanding the role of the hiring manager.
 If you do this bit right, you end up hiring better candidates.
-Keep a checklist prepared that should include the educational qualification, technical skills, seniority level, years of experience, budget and other relevant details that can help you narrow your search.
+Keep a checklist prepared that should include the educational qualification, technical skills, seniority level, years of experience, budget, and other relevant details that can help you narrow your search.

 Once you understand the requirement, you need to source the right talent from the vast pool of talent available in the job market leveraging job boards, social media, career websites, and so on.
 It is better to expand your sourcing from multiple channels instead of limiting to a single channel.

 Once you have sourced your potential candidate lists, it’s time to screen and shortlist based on certain parameters.
 Timeframe (how soon the candidate can join), profile (how suitable is the candidate for the job role), motivation (why the candidate is looking for a change?
 Is the reason justified enough?) are some of the probable parameters that can help you screen candidates for the initial interview.

 Following the screening, arrange for telephonic or face-to-face interview round to further assess the candidate.
 Have a list of questions prepared beforehand that you intend to ask.
 Review and analyze the candidate’s profile well to ask relevant questions and avoid asking obvious questions.

 While taking the interview, take down notes to summarize your conclusion.
 Keep the note handy along with the profile for future reference.

 If the candidate is shortlisted by the hiring manager, communicate the same.
 If the candidate does not qualify, share the feedback, and keep a note for future reference.